qiusuo-fuyuan/qiusuo-backend/qiusuo-root/README.md

 the qiusuo-communityservice will read the config from configsvr during startup

-We are also working on the gatewaysvr so that frontend request will all go through the gatewaysvr.
+We are also working on the qiusuo-gatewaysvr so that frontend request will all go through the gatewaysvr.